The Midlife Transition Is Characterized By

 The midlife transition often forces you to question who you are.
 You might feel like you’re no longer the person you were in your 20s

 who once defined themselves by a job title, a mortgage, or a set of social expectations.
-The “who am I?” question resurfaces, but this time it’s less about fitting into a prescribed role and more about uncovering what feels authentic now, after years of experience, loss, and growth But it adds up..
+The “who am I?” question resurfaces, but this time it’s less about fitting into a prescribed role and more about uncovering what feels authentic now, after years of experience, loss, and growth And it works..

 Common Triggers That Ignite the Transition